 Last update: today

-The following businesses and attractions in the UK are now open:
+Non-essential businesses and attractions in Tashkent are closed.

-Wearing face masks is recommended in public places, and required on public transportation.
+Wearing face masks is required in all public places.

 Last update: today